OWASP/www-project-benchmark/tab_python_test_cases.md

 * a single web page and web endpoint
 * a true vulnerability or a false positive for a single CWE

-The structure and organization of the Benchmark for Python is very similar to the OWASP Benchmark for Java v1.2.
+The structure and organization of the new Benchmark for Python is very similar to the OWASP Benchmark for Java v1.2.

-## REQUESTS ##
+## Requests ##

 Please provide us with feedback on any suggested fixes/improvements/bugs or tools you'd like to us to add scanning support for.
 As well as CWEs or Popular Python frameworks we should add test cases for.